-7.1.3 LiDAR
+7.1.5 LiDAR

 LiDAR may be used to fulfil survey tasking.
 When utilising LiDAR to conduct survey tasking the system shall be capable of meeting the required Survey Instruction specification of the survey order (THU, TVU, Feature Detection and Coverage).
-Bathymetric LiDAR, topographic LiDAR and aerial imagery collection, processing and derived products are to be in accordance with this SOR or the ICSM LiDAR Specification if not covered by this SOR.
+Bathymetric LiDAR, topographic LiDAR and aerial imagery collection, processing and derived products are to be in accordance with this SOR or the ICSM LiDAR Specification if not covered by this SOR (clearly detailing the use of relevant ICSM specifications in the Report of Survey).

-7.1.3.1 LiDAR Sensor Requirements
+7.1.5.1 LiDAR Sensor Requirements